Betaine (TMG): The Cheap Methyl Donor Nobody's Paying to Study

 • Betaine gives a modest, real boost to lower-body strength (and vertical jump) — but not to power, sprinting, or endurance.

-• It's cheap (~$0.15/serving), safe to ~6 g/day, and free in beets and spinach — a nice-to-have, not a must-have.
+• It's cheap (~$0.15/serving), shows no organ toxicity at studied doses, and is free in beets and spinach — a legitimate low-risk option, not a proven cure-all.